 1) Baalbagaicha Gayankunj (Childrens Center)

-Baalbagaich Gayankunj is a Saturday school for children where they learn through play and teamwork.
-It is a free space where they learn, enjoy friendship, show their talents and study about child rights, gender equality.
-They also learn the importance of good habits, manners , respect, gratitude, teamwork and honesty.
+Baalbagaich Gayankunj is a Saturday school for children.
+It is a free space where they learn by play, enjoy friendship, show their talents and study about child rights and gender equality.
+They also learn the importance of good habits, manners, respect, gratitude, teamwork and honesty.

-IDEA Nepal is running a Balan skikshya kindergarten/Montessori for children whose mothers were forced to marriage as child bride.
-Both the young mothers and children suffer from domestic violence, poverty, or physical disability.
-The center offers free and low cost day-care and which lets the young mothers to go back to school and run small start-up home businesses to earn enough to live independently.
-IDEA see’s the potential of investing in education and empowering young mothers and young girls in order to stop child marriage and give girls freedom.
+IDEA Nepal runs a Baalan skikshya kindergarten for children whose mothers were forced to marriage as child brides.
+Both, young mothers and children, suffer from domestic violence, poverty, or physical disability.
+The center offers free and low cost daycare allowing the young mothers to go back to school and run small home businesses to earn enough to live independently.
+IDEA Nepal sees the potential in investing in education and empowering young mothers and young girls in order to stop child marriage and give girls freedom.
 This kindergarten will grade up each year and run until high school to let young girls to be educated, empowered, and independent.

-The goal of running this school is to enhance the access of education to every needy child.
+The goal of running this school is to enhance the access of education to as many children in need as possible.
 Currently, children are chosen by the board of the school and student selection committee.

 We open admission and collect documents, fill out the forms, we interview, we visit door to door.
-The board of the school and student selection committee decides who are the most needy kids to get free education.
+The board of the school and student selection committee decides who are eligible to get free education.

 3) Freedom peace women center

-The Freedom peace women center is for young marginalized women who had been forced to child marriage.
+The Freedom peace women center is for young marginalized women who had been forced into child marriage.
 These are women who are suffering from domestic violence, sexual harassment and injustice, and who are living under extreme poverty.
-On Friday classes run to educate these women to raise their voices, to start IGA and to learn about women’s rights.
-IDEA empower women to develop their teamwork and leadership skills.
-IDEA helps them to stay healthy, on their own feed and have good self-esteem.
+Friday classes are run to educate these women to raise their voices, to start IGA and to learn about women’s rights.
+IDEA Nepal empowers women to develop their teamwork and leadership skills, and helps them to stay healthy, stand on their own feet and have a good self-esteem.